 In June 2002 he was awarded the prestigious World Technology Environment Prize for outstanding achievement.
 Over 2001-2002 he served as chair of the international jury and senior advisor to the Stockholm Partnerships for Sustainable Cities, a program with which he maintains a long-term interest.
 In 2000 he and Enrique Peñalosa, then mayor of Bogotá Colombia, were co-awarded the Stockholm Environment Challenge Prize for ‘outstanding socio-technical innovation’.

-His most recent collaborative project centers around a series on graduate seminars and projects for international universities and MBA programs on the utterly surprising challenges of Sustainable Development, Enterprise & Society, which you can access here.
-Among his greater frustrations in 2013 is that he would like to be doing more on his long time interesting of “rethinking work” and tax system reform.
+His most recent collaborative project centers around a series on graduate seminars and projects for international universities and MBA programs on the utterly surprising challenges of Sustainable Development, Economy and Democracy, which you can access here.
+Among his greater frustrations in 2017 is that he would like to be doing more on his long time interesting of “rethinking work” and tax system reform.